Frances Farmer: 1950–1958: Post-hospitalization and comeback attempt

 On March 23, 1950, at her parents' request, Farmer was paroled back into her mother's care.
 A year later, on March 25, 1951, Farmer was formally discharged from the jurisdiction of Western State, but was not made aware of it for two years; in the interim, she believed her recommitment to the hospital an imminent threat.
 In June 1953, upon discovering her discharge, Farmer requested that her mother's conservatorship be lifted, which the Superior Court did.
 With her freedom restored, Farmer took a job sorting laundry at the Olympic Hotel in Seattle, the same hotel where she had been fêted in 1936 at Come and Get It's premiere.
 While working at the Olympic Hotel, a co-worker set Farmer up on a blind date with Alfred H. Lobley, a 45-year-old city utility worker.
 The two married in April 1954, and moved in with Lillian, who was growing senile and needed assistance at home.
 Within the year, Lillian was sent to a nursing home, after which Farmer's marriage to Lobley began to disintegrate.

-Farmer remained estranged from her sister until Lillian's death of a stroke in March 1955.
+Farmer remained estranged from her sister until Lillian's death from a stroke in March 1955.
 After their mother's death, Farmer's sister Edith moved to Portland, Oregon, to be nearer to their father, who died there on July 15, 1956, also of a stroke.
 During this time, Farmer and Edith occasionally corresponded.
 Edith claimed that on one occasion, Farmer visited her in Portland, where the two spent an afternoon at The Grotto, a Catholic sanctuary they had once visited with their father.

 In late 1957, Farmer separated from Lobley and relocated to Eureka, California, where she found work as a bookkeeper and secretary at a commercial photo studio.
 In Eureka, she met Leland C. Mikesell, an independent broadcast promoter from Indianapolis, who recognized her at a local bar.
 The two soon became romantically involved, and Mikesell envisioned a career comeback for her.
 They moved to San Francisco, where Farmer temporarily worked as a clerk at the Park Sheraton Hotel.
 In 1958, Mikesell and she married.